Dividend Investing, Investing In Dividends, Scottsdale Financial Planner

 - Prior to selection, all investments are quality assessed and approved based on credit rating, balance sheet, volatility, dividend paying history, yield, and liquidity

-- Minimum Investment is $50,000 and can be transferred as cash or ‘in-kind’ securities.
+- Minimum Investment is $100,000 (CAN BE A COMBINATION OF BLACK AND BLUE DIAMOND PORTFOLIO'S) and can be transferred as cash or ‘in-kind’ securities.

 Methodology and Supervision

-The IQ Wealth Black Diamond Dividend™ Portfolio was originated and designed by financial planner Steve Jurich, founder of IQ Wealth Management in Scottsdale, a registered investment advisor.
+The IQ Wealth Black Diamond Dividend™ Strategy and the IQ Wealth Blue Diamond Income & Growth Portfolio were originated and designed by financial planner Steve Jurich, founder of IQ Wealth Management in Scottsdale, a registered investment advisor.
 It is the intellectual property of IQ Wealth Management.
+They are held at both Fidelity and TD Ameritrade.
+Trading support is handled by a dedicated team of securities professionals in partnership with IQ Wealth at AE Wealth Management.

 The strategy seeks to base selections on a set of mathematical determinants that separate stocks by virtue of their ongoing profitability through both good and bad times, evidenced by the payment to the investor of steadily increasing dividends over time followed by steady reinvestment back into the Black Diamond selections.
 We believe this practice may result in the accumulation of more shares during market pullbacks and eventually more overall accumulation in the account through increased shares.